-Board of directors and the management of the company continually attaches importance to internal control with the realization that the internal controls system is an importance mechanism for ensuring management's confidence in reducing business risks.
+Board of directors and the management of the company continually attaches importance to internal control with the realization that the internal controls system is an importance mechanism for management's ensuring confidence reducing business risks.
 Helping business operations to be efficient and effective with proper allocation of resources and archives the goals set.
 As well as evaluate the result of internal control system at least once a year.

 Board of directors has determined that the Audit Committee responsible to control the Internal Control System, Risk Management System and the Corporate Governance System of the company to be appropriate and efficient, including ensure that the company comply with principles and laws related.
 Control to prevent conflict of interest, connected transaction, maintaining and use of assets.
 In order to prevent corruption or misconduct.
-The company has set up an audit and balance mechanism with an independent internal audit to perform audits and evaluate the efficiency and adequacy of the internal control system, risk management system and the corporate governance system in the performance of all department of the company and its subsidiaries by adopting the framework of internal control system according to international standards of COSO (The Committee of Sponsoring Organizations of the Tread way Commission), the framework of Enterprise Risk Management and governance guidelines of the Stock Exchange of Thailand and Thai Institution of Directors Association (IOD) and Organization for Economic Co-operation and Development (OECD) to apply for internal control.
+The company has set up an audit and balance mechanism with an independent internal audit to perform audits and evaluate the efficiency adequacy of the internal control system, risk management system and the corporate governance system in the performance of all department of the company subsidiaries by adopting the framework of internal control system according international standards of COSO Committee of Sponsoring Organizations of the Tread way Commission), the framework Enterprise Risk Management governance guidelines of the Stock Exchange of Thailand and Thai Institution of Directors Association (IOD) and Organization for

+Economic Co-operation and Development (OECD) to apply for internal control.
 To complete risk management and governance in order for the company's various operations to be efficient and for most effective.

 In addition, the Board of Directors access the sufficiency of the internal controls system annually according to the guidelines of the Securities and Exchange Commission (SEC) every year.
-In the Board of Directors Meeting No. 1/2023 held on February 14, 2023.
+In the Board of Directors Meeting No. 1/2024 held on February 13, 2024.
 There were 5 independent directors, by 4 were being the Audit Committee members participating in a meeting to review the internal control system sufficiency assessment, according to the internal control framework of The Stock Exchange of Thailand.
-Referenced from COSO (The Committee of Sponsoring Organizations of the Tread way Commission), all 5 components: Control Environment, Risk Assessment, Control Activities, Information and Communication and Monitoring Activities.
+Referenced from COSO (The Committee of Sponsoring Organizations of Tread way Commission), components: Control Environment, Risk Assessment, Control Activities, Information Communication and Monitoring Activities.